 Personal income tax (IRPEF)

-Personal income tax in Italy is personal and progressive.
+Personal income tax in Italy is progressive.

 Persons liable for tax

 - natural persons resident on Italian territory in respect of the entire income owned;

 - natural persons not resident on Italian territory solely for the income produced in Italy.

 According to the Italian law, an individual qualifies as a resident of Italy for income tax purposes in a tax period (i.e. the calendar year) if at least one of the following alternative conditions is fulfilled for most part (183 days) of the same tax period: